 They’ll worry about whether you can manage their accounts effectively if you can’t even get the basics right.

-But, when you get it right the first time, you’ll instil your client with confidence and get your working relationship off to a great start.
+But when you get it right the first time, you’ll build confidence in your client and get your working relationship off to a great start.

 Now, they’re depending on you to manage their precious accounts.
 That’s a lot of responsibility.
 And a lot of ducks to get in a row.

-So, the last thing you want to do is to heap extra pressure on yourself by missing a vital step.
+The last thing you want to do is heap extra pressure on yourself by missing a vital step.
 There’s nothing worse than feeling unsure about what you’re doing or being unable to share clear instructions with your clients.

 Avoid these 3 common client log-in mistakes